SauhaardW/FitHub/doc/backend-doc.md

     Schedules a workout based on the request body, for the authenticated user.
 - `GET /api/scheduled-workouts`
     Gets all scheduled workouts for the authenticated user.
+- `POST /api/workout-history`
+    Logs a new workout in the workout history for a user, expects a workout object in body.
+- `GET /api/workout-history`
+    Gets a users workout history.
+Uses JWT token to gather data, no body needed.

 ### Others
 #### utils.js